-A precious metal which has over 80% of its annual production coming from just two countries?
-Known by the Spanish Conquistadors as “little silver,” is considerably rarer than its cousin, platinum, yet sells for barely half as much?
-Like silver, a “two-doors” metal, with both vital industrial applications and increasing investor interest?
-And like these metals, it can be bought and sold by investors in the form of bullion coins and ingots?
+A precious metal that has over 80% of its annual production coming from just two countries.
+Known by the Spanish Conquistadors as “little silver,” is considerably rarer than its cousin, platinum, yet sells for barely half as much.
+Like silver, a “two-doors” metal, with both vital industrial applications and increasing investor interest.
+And like these metals, they can be bought and sold by investors in the form of bullion coins and ingots.

 That metal is palladium.

 Its better-known cousin, platinum, also suffers from a supply-demand imbalance, which over the next few years should take its price much higher.
 However, palladium, which now trades at $600 per ounce less, yet can be substituted for most of the roles platinum fills makes it an investment option with perhaps even more lucrative potential.

 Most of the world's palladium (85-90%) comes from just two countries – South Africa and Russia.
 South Africa faces ongoing labor strife – don't expect the recently settled strike to be its last – and rapidly increasing energy costs as it digs ever deeper to reach the narrow vein structures typically hosting Platinum Group Metals (PGM) deposits.
 Of the remaining sources, North America and Zimbabwe account for just 4% each.

 Palladium's largest demand component is for automotive catalytic converters.
 In an extraordinary development auguring for increased usage, China recently announced its intention to take at least 6 million vehicles off the road by the end of 2014, because they do not meet current emission standards.

 Use in jewelry is palladium's second demand component, then electronics/dental, and finally investment demand.